Tag Archives: night

 Joseph/ September 29, 2012/ Uncategorized/ 0 comments

 I was on my way back home when a friend of mine texted me to let me know that the moon looked particularly interesting this evening.
 And indeed, right behind me the moon was peeping from behind some splendid Altocumulus floccus clouds.
-I spent the next half an hour or so waiting for cars to pass by so that I
+I spent the next half an hour or so waiting for cars to pass by so that I could hop right to the middle of the street as soon as it cleared momentarily.
+(I am sure passers by must have found this odd behaviour quite amusing.)
+Anyway, I wanted

 Read More